 One of the common problems amongst the geriatric, bed-bound, immobile, unalert, and patients with limited mobility is the development of pressure ulcers.
-They occur when some areas of the skin do not receive an adequate amount of blood flow due to constant pressure, and as a result, the tissue is damaged.
+They happen when persistent pressure causes some parts of the skin to not receive enough blood flow, which damages the tissue.
 Pressure ulcers occur significantly often in skilled nursing/rehab facilities due to a lack of knowledge, training, and continuing education.
 As well as poor communication between staff in different departments within the facility, such as nursing staff, physicians, physical therapist, unlicensed assistant personnel, and the dietary department.
 There should be constant dialogue and communication between these departments to provide the best care to the patient and exude knowledge and implementation of interdisciplinary care.
 Many times, simple indicators of the initial development are overlooked due to a lack of knowledge, such as recognizing non-blanching of skin, assessing bony prominence areas, malnutrition, dehydration, and predisposed diseases.

 The paper aims to compare two assessment scales to predict pressure ulcers – the Braden Scale and Waterlow Scale – to prove that the Braden Scale is a better assessment tool.
 The Braden Scale is one of the most well-known and often-used scales for determining the likelihood of developing pressure ulcers.
 It has been frequently utilized in acute clinical settings as well as long-term nursing care settings, with validity and reliability having been established.